Murders of Harry and Megan Tooze: Trial

 Police charged Jones with the murders and he was brought to trial in 1995.
 The police theory was that he had caught the train from Orpington to Pontypridd that morning and surprised Harry and Megan while they were making their lunch, leading them to get out the good china and make tea, possibly thinking he was there to ask them for permission to marry their daughter.
 After the murders he would have returned on the train and arrived back at the flat at 7:30 pm as he said he had.

-Jones was depicted as a motivated and greedy son-in-law, intent on killing them for the will money which would secure him and Cheryl's future.
+Jones was depicted as a motivated and greedy son-in-law, intent on killing them for the will money which would secure his and Cheryl's future.
 It was the general consensus at the time that the jury could never find Jones guilty on the evidence presented, but the jury were largely convinced and found him guilty of the murders after only two hours of deliberations.